jlmelville/rnndescent/README.md

 ## Current Status

-*08 December 2023*: Version 0.1.3 has been released.
-This deals with some UBSAN and ASAN problems when missing data was present in the k-nearest neighbors graph.
+*18 March 2024*: Version 0.1.4 has been released to CRAN.
+This is a bug fix release.
+Most notably, it fixes an issue where `rnnd_build` would fail with `metric = "cosine"`.

 ## Installation